KelpFramework/kelp/CHANGELOG/kelp-v0.3.1.md

     - `KelpInventory.render(KelpPlayer)`
     - `GroupedWidget.render(KelpPlayer)`
 * To summarize and cleanup all `Widget` implementations, the abstract class `AbstractWidget<W extends AbstractWidget<?>>` was added.
 It's responsible for player-specific actions like adding a `ClickListener` to a certain item.
+* Add `/sweetinv` command to testing module demonstrating the new feature